CSCfi/Kielipankki-utilities/docs/howto_maintain_resource_lists_database.md

 The database is available in the intranet of Kielipankki: https://www.kielipankki.fi/intra/resource-management/corpora/ (login with uni account, you need the VPN if working remotely).

+It is also possible to access the database through https://www.kielipankki.fi/wp-admin/ (login with uni account, you need the VPN if working remotely).
+You can find the database at the bottom of the menu on the left side of the WordPress-window under **Resource Management**.

 The database opens the **Corpora** collection by default.
 You can also switch to the collections of **Resource groups** or **Licenses** by following the links on the top of the page.

 A new resource is added by clicking the button 'add new'.
 Existing entries can be viewed, edited or deleted.